Advances in Nuclear Science and Technology

 Description

-Advances in Nuclear Science and Technology, Volume 1 provides an authoritative, complete, coherent, and critical review of the nuclear industry.
-This book covers a variety of topics, including nuclear power stations, graft polymerization, diffusion in uranium alloys, and conventional power plants.
+Advances in Nuclear Science and Technology, Volume 7 provides information pertinent to the fundamental aspects of nuclear science and technology.
+This book discusses the safe and beneficial development of land-based nuclear power plants.

-Organized into seven chapters, this volume begins with an overview of the three stages of the operation of a power plant, either nuclear or conventionally fueled.
-This text then examines the major problems that face the successful development of commercial nuclear power plants.
-Other chapters consider the synthesis of graft copolymers by radiation-induced graft polymerization.
-This book discusses as well the processes of technical importance in the nuclear field, such as the bonding of fuel materials to cladding, or the release of fission gases from fuel elements.
-The final chapter deals with the effects of nuclear radiation in causing chemical changes in matter.
+Organized into five chapters, this volume begins with an overview of irradiation-induced void swelling in austenitic stainless steels.
+This text then examines the importance of various transport processes for fission product redistribution, which depends on the diffusion data, the vaporization properties, and the solubility in the fuel matrix.
+Other chapters consider the integro-differential form of the linear transport equation, which forms the basis for the study of neutron distributions.
+This book discusses as well the W–H technique and its relevance in transport theory.
+The final chapter deals with nuclear reactor safety and describes the system in preventing thermal explosions.

 Table of Contents